rajanraj2/MERN/README.md

     If you are already in the `client` folder, use `cd ../server` to navigate to the server folder.

-7. Start the backend server.
+7. Install dependencies and start the backend server.

     ```bash
+    npm install
     node server.js
     ```